Magnesium and Sleep Quality

 The relationship between magnesium deficiency and sleep disturbance is well-documented and clinically significant.

-- Sleep Architecture Changes – Magnesium deficiency has been associated with reduced slow-wave sleep (deep sleep, stages N3), which is the most restorative phase of sleep.
+- Sleep Architecture Changes – Magnesium deficiency has been associated with reduced slow-wave sleep (deep sleep, stage N3), which is the most restorative phase of sleep.
 Deficient individuals may spend more time in lighter sleep stages and experience more frequent awakenings.

 - Sleep Onset Latency – Individuals with low magnesium levels often take longer to fall asleep (increased sleep onset latency), which is consistent with the hyperarousal state caused by reduced GABA function and increased glutamate activity.